Miriam Olusanya

 Miriam Olusanya is the Managing Director of Guaranty Trust Bank, the first woman to ever hold the position.
 She assumed this position in July 2021.

-She is a graduate of Pharmacy from the University of Ibadan and a Master of Business Administration from the University of Liverpool.

 Education

 Miriam Olusanya is a graduate of Pharmacy from the University of Ibadan.
 She holds a Master of Business Administration degree from the University of Liverpool.

 Career

-Miriam joined GTB as an executive trainee in 1998.
-Until her appointment as Managing director, she was an executive director at the bank.
-She is the first female managing director of the bank.
+Miriam joined GTB as an executive trainee in 1998 and held the position of Group Treasurer and Head of Wholesale Banking prior to her appointment as Managing Director of GTB, a position previously held by Segun Agbaje.
+She also serves on the Board of Guaranty Trust Bank (Gambia) Limited as a non-executive director.

+Awards and honours

+In 2023, Olusanya was conferred with National award of Officer of the Order of the Niger (OON) by President Muhammadu Buhari.